 Please contact us at your earliest (i.e. now!) so we can meet you and match your child appropriately with others of similar age and temperament.
 It is wise that you at least place your name on the list so you are lined up for the next starting opportunity.
-We try to form classes throughout the year when there is sufficient demand.
+While most classes form in September, we also try to form classes throughout the year when there is sufficient demand.

 If you would like to come to a meeting and discuss piano tuition for your child, fill in the form and we will contact you in the near future.

 If you have any further questions, we will be prepared to answer them when we meet.
 Meanwhile, here is a list of questions that are asked frequently by parents of prospective piano students.

 A: A piano is not required for the earliest classes, but you might need one within a few weeks after starting.
 If you do not have a Fazioli, Kawai, Steinway or Yamaha grand piano in your home already, don't worry!
 (If you do have one, please let us know!)
 You can plan for a very good piano in the future.
 You can start with a more modest instrument.
 It is important to note that access to a good piano in a school, church, relative's or neighbour's house is fine.
 If you have access to two or three different instruments once a week, then you will not place a burden on one person.
 When you know there is real interest, then you can organise a good instrument for your home.
 Note: piano playing is a skill that requires regular practice daily.Q: Is a digital instrument acceptable?